gregl83/parlog/README.md

     -o, --output [filepath]     filepath of output
 ```

+Additional details of *some options* provide below:

+### -s, --start | -e, --end

+Inclusive date range of logs to query.

+### -q, --query

+Query in regular expression (regex) format that matches rows to be parsed.

+This option must be a regex string using **single quotes** in order to avoid any character issues.

+A JavaScript RegExp object is created from this option and tested against each log line.
+Log lines without a match are returned in results.

 ### -f, --format

 The format of the log file(s) to parse.
 The default is set to the *combined* log format.